tsenying/CarND-Behavioral-Cloning-P3/writeup_report.md

 ## Preamble

-The meaning of the term 'Behavioral Cloning' could be more clearly communicated by replacing it with 'Behavioral Mimicking' or 'Monkey See Monkey Do'.
+The meaning of the term 'Behavioral Cloning' could be more clearly communicated by replacing it with 'Behavioral Mimicking' or '**Monkey See Monkey Do**'.

 The goal of a 'Behavioral Cloning' machine learning system is to observe input samples and associated actions to learn the desired action for a given input.